DrATedder/DrATedder.github.io/_pages/cv.md

 ======
 * B.Sc. in Biology, University of Wales, Bangor 2004
 * M.Sc. in Ecology (Molecular Ecology), University of Wales, Bangor, 2005
-* Ph.D in Population Genetics, Glasgow University, 2011
+* Ph.D in Population Genetics, University of Glasgow, 2011

 Work experience
 ======